 about

-ABBY HRICIK (she/her) leads her life with fierce curiosity and kindness.
+ABBY HRICIK leads her life with fierce curiosity and kindness.

-Her Montessori education and Charleston, South Carolina upbringing feed into her artistic life.
-Abby’s deep-rooted philosophy is to approach everything with professionalism, organization, and commitment.
-However, she believes life is not to be lived unquestioned — check out her NYU TEDx Talk, The Case Against 5:00PM.
+An NYC-based actor, graphic designer, and producer, her Montessori education and Charleston, South Carolina upbringing feed into her artistic life.
+Abby’s deep-rooted philosophy is to approach everything with professionalism, care, and commitment.
+Learn more about her worldview in her NYU TEDx Talk: The Case Against 5:00PM

-Before making NYC her home, Abby made her professional acting debut at age 12 in Village Repertory Company’s dystopian production of The Nether (Iris).
-A now graduate of NYU Tisch, she appeared in Top Girls (Pope Joan), Richard II (Duchess of York/Gardener), and The Three Musketeers: Not Even Close to An Adaptation (Cardinal Richelieu) at the Stella Adler Studio.
-She most recently starred in the Princeton University thesis film Prufrock and can be seen in Kitchen Sink Theatre Co.’s Rocky Horror Picture Show in October.
-Outside of acting, Abby has over 15 years of training in ballet, tap, and jazz and is a current dance company member with TAPFUSION.
+Before moving to New York, Abby made her professional stage debut at age 12 in Village Repertory Company’s dystopian production of The Nether (Iris).
+A now graduate of NYU Tisch, credits include Phantom in Kitchen Sink Theatre Co.’s The Rocky Horror Picture Show at the Brooklyn Art Haus, Jo (Lead) in the Princeton University thesis film Prufrock, and Pope Joan/Louise in Top Girls at the Stella Adler Studio.
+Abby has over 15 years of training in ballet, tap, and jazz, and is a dance company member of TAPFUSION.
 Her work is as varied as it is dynamic.

-Additionally, Abby volunteers weekly with Literacy Partners, is a teaching artist with the Stella Adler Arts Justice Division, and is a proud Ambacebador for Yerba Madre.
+Passionate about the intersection of art and social impact, Abby ran the NYC Marathon for and volunteers weekly with Literacy Partners, is a teaching artist in residential addiction recovery centers with the Stella Adler Arts Justice Division, and is a proud Ambacebador for Yerba Madre.

 photo by charlotte drury